Accounts Payable Specialist

 - 1+ years of experience working with accounts payable

-- Higher Education experience with Colleague Ellucian Accounts Payable system highly desirable.
+- Higher Education experience working with Colleague Ellucian Accounts Payable system highly desirable.

 - Familiar with Fund Accounting and Not-For-Profit Accounting rules